EDA - Exploratory Data Analysis in Python

 Output:

-For interpreting the Violin Plot,
+For interpreting the Violin Plot:

-- Symmetrical plot indicates a balanced distribution.
+- Symmetrical plot shows a balanced distribution.

 - Peak or bulge in the violin plot represents most common value in distribution.

-- Longer tails indicate great variability.
+- Longer tails shows great variability.

 - Median line is the middle line inside the violin plot.
 It helps in understanding central tendencies.

-Box Plot for examining the relationship between alcohol and Quality
+3. Box Plot for examining the relationship between alcohol and Quality

 sns.boxplot(x='quality', y='alcohol', data=df)